Updated on August 29, 2019

 Recognizing the importance of natural capital and the ecosystem services it supplies, Sony endeavors to conserve natural capital and biodiversity, both in its business activities and through community initiatives.
 Sony has identified the following basic principles*2 to guide its initiatives.

-Understanding and Responding to Business Risks
+Identifying and Addressing Business Risks

 Tackling environmental issues is consistent with Sony's commitment to build a sustainable world and is extremely important in terms of its business continuity.
 Sony endeavors to identify environment-related risks and to prepare to mitigate foreseeable risks.
 Risks include imposition of carbon taxes, broader regional adoption of emissions trading schemes, regulatory risks such as the introduction of stricter energy-efficiency standards for products, material risks such as abnormal weather events and sea level rise due to climate change, and market changes triggered by shifting consumer attitudes.

 Sony believes that tackling environmental issues also leads to business opportunities.
 For example, the Paris Agreement*1 that emerged from the meeting of COP 21*2 in December 2015 addresses climate change issues, which has increased public awareness and is shifting consumer demand toward products with energy-efficiency features.
 Sony has already increased the energy efficiency of many of its products.
 In light of these social trends, demand for energy-efficient products may continue to grow.
 For instance, Sony manufactures image sensors that deliver high performance and low power consumption, which could lead to broader applications such as for on-board cameras for vehicles.